nick-rivera-ru/nick-rivera-ru/README.md

 Hi,

-I’m Nick Rivera, an Analytics Engineer who specializes in empowering key stakeholders to leverage data for smarter, informed decision-making.
+I am Nick Rivera, an Analytics Engineer who specializes in empowering key stakeholders to leverage data for smarter, informed decision-making.
 I design and build data products that transform complex information into actionable insights.
 My work includes pricing models, customer analytics, KPI reports & dashboards, and automating labor-intensive processes.

 What sets me apart is not just my technical expertise but my ability to serve as a strategic partner.
-When I manage a project, I’m not just executing tasks—I’m asking critical questions and sharing insights to ensure we’re covering all angles.
+When I manage a project, I am not just executing tasks—I am asking critical questions and sharing insights to ensure we’re covering all angles.
 My ability to think outside the box and spark fresh perspectives comes from a decade of experience collaborating with C-Suite executives.

 If you're not sure what your data can do for you, contact me via email at data.help.pls@gmail.com